 It's hard to put a number on just how extensive the archipelago is.
-Locals love to brag that there are 34,000 islands — but they must be counting mossy little rocks, so I don't use that figure.
-I can tell you that about hundred of them are served by ferries, providing Stockholmers with the ideal island escape.
+Locals love to brag that it has 34,000 islands — but they must be counting mossy little rocks, so I don't use that figure.
+I can tell you that about a hundred of them are served by ferries, providing Stockholmers with the ideal island escape.

-With thousands of islands to choose from, every Swede seems to have his or her favorite.
+With thousands of islands to choose from, every Swede seems to have their favorite.
 Here are four possible island destinations, listed in order starting from Stockholm and sailing toward Finland:

 The rustic, traffic-free isle of Grinda — half retreat, half resort — combines back-to-nature archipelago remoteness with easy proximity to Stockholm.
 The island is a tasteful gaggle of hotel buildings idyllically situated amid rustic charm — walking paths, beaches, trees, and slabs of glacier-carved granite sloping into the sea.

 The remote and lesser-known isle of Svartsö (Black Island), a short hop beyond Grinda, is the "Back Door" option of the bunch.
 Unlike Grinda, Svartsö is home to a real community; islanders have their own school and library — but only 80 year-round residents.
 While the island is less trampled than others (just one hotel and a great restaurant), it is reasonably well-served by ferries.
 It's perfect for those who want to slow down and immerse themselves in the great outdoors.